 If you know complaints or wasted food are inevitable, pack everything except for sandwiches.
 Pulling together just a sandwich in the morning is much easier than figuring out the entire lunch.
-Bag up snacky foods (or put them into a container)the night before.
+Bag up snacky foods the night before.
 Choose and wash up your fruits.

-Select your dairy and bag it up as needed.
+Pick your dairy item.
 I like to buy big containers of yogurt and portion them out into smaller containers.
 I’ll add a bag of cereal for them to sprinkle over the top when I’m feeling fancy.